-- 1. Animal disease has a direct impact on food safety, which is fundamental to international trade. - Adequate USDA animal health facilities are critical to maintaining our world-class research on both foreign and domestic diseases.
+- 1. Animal disease has a direct impact on food safety, which is fundamental to international trade. - 2.
+Adequate USDA animal health facilities are critical to maintaining our world-class research on both foreign and domestic diseases.
 The United States should use every means necessary to ensure that these diseases do not reach U.S. soil. - 3.
 We recommend that the USDA continue to work to develop an accurate rapid testing program for Johne's disease.
 Additional research is needed for developing diagnostics and vaccines, understanding the biology of organisms and determining why diseases emerge.
-We and the international community must give priority to other emerging infectious diseases such as African Swine Fever, foot-and-mouth disease (FMD), Exotic Newcastle Disease, West Nile Virus, vesicular stomatitis, bovine spongiform encephalopathy (BSE), classic swine fever, porcine epidemic diarrhea virus, pseudorabies, tuberculosis, salmonella, E. coli, scrapies, avian influenza and contagious equine metritis. - We support: - 4.1.
+We and the international community must give priority to other emerging infectious diseases such as African Swine Fever, foot-and-mouth disease (FMD), Exotic Newcastle Disease, West Nile Virus, vesicular stomatitis, bovine spongiform encephalopathy (BSE), classic swine fever, porcine epidemic diarrhea virus, pseudorabies, tuberculosis, salmonella, E. coli, scrapies, avian influenza and contagious equine metritis.

+- 4. We support: - 4.1.
 The continued education and regulations for biosecurity issues already in place; - 4.2.
 The development and continued support of a coordinated animal disease surveillance control and eradication program to prevent the introduction of foreign or emerging animal diseases, poultry disease or pests into this country and to control and eradicate those that exist; - 4.3.
 The development of pre-approved on-farm disposal plans to help manage Class A animal disease outbreaks; - 4.4.
 A farm premises identification program that is confidential and only used in case of a Class A animal disease outbreak; - 4.5.
 Cooperative efforts, between government and industry, at the international, national, state and local levels in crafting this management system, such as the National Animal Health Emergency Management system.
 Components of this system include prevention, preparedness, response and recovery; - 4.6.
 Expansion of the North American Vaccine Bank for foreign animal disease to meet emergency response requirements as defined by the USDA; - 4.7.
 Changing the focus of USDA's FMD emergency response plan from eradicating infected animals to implementing a widely available vaccination control program; - 4.8.
-The international border-state tuberculosis standards and adequate regulations to ensure imported cattle are tuberculosis-free; - 4.9.
+The international border-state tuberculosis standards and adequate regulations to ensure imported cattle are tuberculosisfree; - 4.9.
 The development and production of foot-and-mouth disease vaccine on U.S. soil and/or by a U.S.-controlled company; - 4.10.
-Funding for emerging infectious animal disease research on scrapie, Johne's, porcine reproductive and respiratory syndrome (PRRS), anthrax, chronic wasting disease, porcine circovirus type 2 (PCV2), influenzas and similar respiratory diseases affecting domestic livestock and poultry, and cryptosporidosis, which is a critical component to a national animal health emergency management system; and

-4.11.
-The inspection of all species and equipment from any country known to have FMD and/or BSE or any other disease that may pose a threat to the U.S. livestock industry.
+Funding for emerging infectious animal disease research on scrapie, Johne's, porcine reproductive and respiratory syndrome (PRRS), anthrax, chronic wasting disease, porcine circovirus type 2 (PCV2), influenzas and similar respiratory diseases affecting domestic livestock and poultry, and cryptosporidosis, which is a critical component to a national animal health emergency management system; - 4.11.
+The inspection of all species and equipment from any country known to have FMD and/or BSE or any other disease that may pose a threat to the U.S. livestock industry; and - 4.12.
+Increased surveillance and preparedness for foreign animal diseases, including increased biosecurity inspections at all points of entry and increased funding for additional security.